ml4ai/tomcat/README.md

 ./bin/runExperiment --mission <path_to_mission_XML_file>
 ```

-For example, to run the default world mission, you would do
+To run the default search-and-rescue mission, you can just do

 ```
-./bin/runExperiment --mission ../external/malmo/sample_missions/default_world_1.xml
+./bin/runExperiment
 ```

 To allow human control of the character press the `<Enter>` key.